nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_general.md

 Generally, you want to leave out the 'map' directive to get "random sampling" of these values.

-This function works the same as the three-parametered form of WeightedStrings, which is deprecated in lieu of this one.
+This function works the same as the three-parameter form of WeightedStrings, which is deprecated in lieu of this one.
 Use this one instead.

 - long -> WeightedStringsFromCSV(String: valueColumn, String: weightColumn, String[]...: filenames) -> String